otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 <hr />

 ### Activity ✏️
-On a piece of paper, write a program which loops from 1 to 25.
+On the provided piece of paper, write a program which loops from 1 to 25.
 If the loop variable's value is less than 16, print out "I am legally not allowed to drive".
 If the loop variable's value is ≥ 16, print out "I am legally allowed to drive".

 <hr />